sanatanonline/ml/README.md

 ml
 ==============================

-Machine Learning algorithms - from scratch and using ststandard libraries
+Machine Learning algorithms - from scratch and using standard libraries

 Project Organization
 ------------